oasis-open/cti-stix-common-objects/README.rst

     vulnerabilities = fs.query([filter])

-*This query will process approximately 150,000 objects, which takes about 2 minutes.*
+*This query will process over 200,000 objects, which takes serveral minutes.*

 Notice that the `query` function takes a **list** of filters.
 These filters are logically AND'd together during the query.